Interesting Facts and Information About Seahorse for Kids

 2. Male seahorses fight for female attention by wrestling with their tails.

-3. Seahorses are capable of looking forwards and backward.
+3. Seahorses are capable of looking forward and backward.

 4. They are bad swimmers and try to latch on to seaweed and other ocean debris to travel long distances in the ocean.

-5. Seahorses have a tough exoskeleton and have a spiny and bony bodies.
+5. Seahorses have a tough exoskeleton and have a spiny and bony body.

 6. Seahorses have very sharp eyesight that helps them hunt for their prey.